KCL-BMEIS/OOP/week1.md

 --

-If you wish to install this on your own Windows computer, follow the instructions on KEATS.<br>
+To install this on your own Windows computer, follow the instructions on KEATS.<br>
 On macOS, you can immediately use the [Terminal application](https://support.apple.com/en-gb/guide/terminal/welcome/mac).